 - If your template supports a footer, this is a great place to include hours and location, making them visible from every page of your site.

-- Show your location in Google Maps with a Map Block on a Regular Page, footer, sidebar, or other content area.
+- Show your location in Google Maps with a Map Block on a Layout Page, footer, sidebar, or other content area.

-- If you're using the Aubrey or Aviator template, display these details with an Info Page.
+- If you're using the Aviator family, display these details with an Info Page.

 Add your menus